7 of the Best Bicycle Paths to Discover in France

 The bridge connecting the mainland to Île de Ré in France is spectacular and comes with a fully separated cycle lane too!

 You will spot loads of long canal boats as you cycle along the Canal du Midi.

-Navigating on the greenways is very straight forward with lots of signage available every few kms, indicating distance to the next village.
+Navigating on the greenways is very straight forward with lots of signage available every few km, indicating the distance to the next village

 The Lake Annecy cycle trail provides you with stunning vistas of the alps as well as Lake Annecy itself.